-Head Start provides a comprehensive program of health, education, parent involvement, social services and services for children with disabilities, all of which are coordinated with community based service systems.
-Early Head Start programs also include services to low income families with infants and toddlers, and pregnant women.
+For over 50 years, Head Start has functioned as a 2-generation antipoverty program providing opportunities to develop self confidence and basic skills for future success for over 20 million children and their families nationwide.
+Head Start provides a comprehensive program of health, early childhood education, parent engagement, family and parenting education and services and services for children with disabilities, all of which are coordinated with community based service systems.
+Early Head Start programs also include services to income-eligible families with infants and toddlers, and pregnant women.

 Please click on the specific subject title below for more information.

-Head Start programs in Oklahoma are administered locally by Community Action agencies, private nonprofit agencies, American Indian Tribes, and a school district.
+Head Start programs in Oklahoma are administered locally by Community Action agencies, private nonprofit agencies, American Indian Tribes, and school districts.

-Head Start Programs are located throughout the state of Oklahoma for anyone that qualifies for it.
+Head Start Programs are located throughout the state of Oklahoma for eligible families.

-Funding comes from federal, state and local sources which are awarded to local public or private or for-profit entities.
+Funding comes from federal and state and local sources which are awarded to local public or private or for-profit entities.